 Starting an LLC is a popular choice among small business owners.
 In this case, your freedom in naming your business is limited by rules that vary from state to state.
 But some rules bleed across state borders.

-Firstly, business names must include limited liability company or “LLC.”
+Firstly, business names must include a limited liability company or “LLC.”
 It’s also prohibited to name your business if it may get confused with a government agency.
 Finally, you may require special approval to use words such as University, Bank, and Attorney.

 C-Corporations

-With rules galore, C-corporation is a more intricate entity than an LLC; similarly, some naming regulations only apply across certain states, and some are widespread.
-An LLC business name must include either one of the following words: corporation, company, incorporated, or limited.
+With rules galore, a C-corporation is a more intricate entity than an LLC; similarly, some naming regulations only apply across certain states, and some are widespread.
+An LLC business name must include one of the following words: corporation, company, incorporated, or limited.
 Using abbreviations of the terms is permitted; however, your company name can’t be confused with that of a government body and should be distinct.

 Informal business structures